dart-lang/language/working/type-modifiers/feature-specification.md

 subclassing.

-We could use `sealed` for Dart, but that keyword is used for exhaustiveness checking in Swift and Kotling, which could be confusin.
+We could use `sealed` for Dart, but that keyword is used for exhaustiveness checking in Swift and Kotlin, which could be confusing.
 We could use `final`, but I think it would be confusing if a class marked `final` could still be implemented.
 "Final" sounds, well, *final* to me.